We are going on a bear hunt… I’m slightly scared

 Step 2 — find out the reasons why your customers are deserting you.
 Is it a product issue?
 Is it a pricing issue?
 Is it a poor customer experience?
 Is it a lack of understanding about what your product can do for them?
 Poor customer service?

-Step 3 – start addressing what you have found in step 2.
-If it’s a product issue fix it, if it’s a problem with your pricing then start testing different options.
+Step 3 — start addressing what you have found in step 2.
+If it’s a product issue, fix it.
+If it’s a problem with your pricing then start testing different options.
 Above all listen, learn and then keep your customers informed about your fixes.
-People are very forgiving if you tell them what is going on and let them know you are working on it, as let’s face it some of these issues take time to fix (particularly product ones).
+People are very forgiving if you tell them what is going on and let them know you are working on it, as — let’s face it — some of these issues take time to fix (particularly product-related ones).

-“It costs seven times more to acquire a new customer than to retain one”
+“It costs five times more to acquire a new customer than to retain one.” – Harvard Business Review

 A list of tools and tips to help you increase conversion and reduce customer churn.